welldone-cloud/aws-summarize-account-activity/README.md

   This approach has the advantage that it does not require any specific configuration to be present in the target account.
 There is no need for CloudTrail to be enabled or configured in a certain way (e.g., logging to S3 or CloudWatch).
 Instead, the script analyzes the CloudTrail event history that is available by default and covers the past 90 days.

-* Using the `LookupEvents` API comes with the drawback that it is throttled to two requests per second.
+  The approach comes with the drawback, though, that the `LookupEvents` API is throttled to two requests per second.
 The script will thus need proportionally more time for AWS accounts with lots of AWS API call activity.
 If the script takes too long for your use case, consider reducing the timeframe of data analyzed via the `--past-hours` argument.
 Alternatively, if you are in the position to make changes to the AWS account, analyze large amounts of CloudTrail data using AWS Athena or CloudTrail Lake:

   https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html

   https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-lake.html

 * The script analyzes management events that were logged to CloudTrail.
-Please note that there are some AWS API actions that do not get logged: CloudTrail logging support varies from service to service.
-Similarly, the script analyzes all regions that are currently enabled in the target account.
-If a region was used in the past 90 days, but is now disabled, the script cannot access the respective CloudTrail data.
+Please note that there are AWS APIs that do not log to CloudTrail: logging support varies from service to service.

+* The script can only analyze those AWS regions that are currently enabled in the target account.

 ## Minimum IAM permissions required